AIRSHOW-AirAsia seen sticking with Airbus A330neo -source

 Boeing is looking to cement sales of its newest wide-body jet and squeeze demand for the A330 family, whose unexpected rebound in recent years - helped by 787 delays - had not been anticipated when Boeing drew up the business case for the 787.

-Tightening pressure on Airbus after strong sales, Boeing is ramping up production of the 787 to 14 aircraft a month from 12, but competition with the A330 has forced it to accept lower margins for its own model than planned, aircraft analysts say.
+Boeing is ramping up production of the 787 to 14 aircraft a month from 12 after strong sales, but competition with the A330 has forced it to accept lower margins for the jet than planned, aircraft analysts say.

+Airbus had hoped to prolong the A330’s recovery with the upgraded version but sales have been disappointing.

 Many see 2018 as a potentially decisive year for the A330neo with consequences on the profit margins of both planemakers.

 “It’s going to be a dogfight,” an industry executive said.
-(Reporting by Tim Hepher and Liz Lee in Kuala Lumpur; Editing by Himani Sarkar and Susan Fenton)
+(Reporting by Tim Hepher and Liz Lee in Kuala Lumpur; Editing by Himani Sarkar)